kaiban-ai/kaibanjs-docs/docs/use-cases/01-Sports News Reporting.md

 #### Outcome

 The result is a rich, comprehensive sports article that not only details Argentina’s thrilling victory but also conveys the vibrant atmosphere of the Copa America final.
-This seamless integration of AgenticJS tools accelerates the reporting process and elevates the quality of the content delivered to sports enthusiasts around the globe.
+This seamless integration of KaibanJS tools accelerates the reporting process and elevates the quality of the content delivered to sports enthusiasts around the globe.

 :::tip[Try it Out in the Playground!]
 Curious about how this solution comes together?
 Explore it interactively in our playground before getting into the details.
-[Try it now!](https://www.agenticjs.com/share/9lyzu1VjBFPOl6FRgNWu)
+[Try it now!](https://www.kaibanjs.com/share/9lyzu1VjBFPOl6FRgNWu)
 :::

 ![Workflow Results](https://res.cloudinary.com/dnno8pxyy/image/upload/v1723834601/sports_news_result_starq1.gif)

-By leveraging AgenticJS and its suite of automated capabilities, media outlets can ensure that they are not just keeping up but leading the way in sports journalism, providing richer, faster, and more accurate coverage than ever before.
+By leveraging KaibanJS and its suite of automated capabilities, media outlets can ensure that they are not just keeping up but leading the way in sports journalism, providing richer, faster, and more accurate coverage than ever before.

 ### Expected Benefits